This essay aims to apply theoretical philosophy to examine this question with physical concepts in mind.

 But that can't happen.
 Gravity can't be reversed.
 Gravity is not a polarized entity.
 It has a powerful disposition that is part of our lives and is inherent in the very soul of our existence.

 Did gravity cause creation, or did God create gravity and let everything else fall into place?

 Gravity pulls everything together.
 The force of gravitational attraction is proportional to the mass of the objects.
 However, if there were no objects before creation, gravity wouldn’t have existed.

 Stephen Hawking lived from Jan 08, 1942, until Mar 14, 2018, and as a theoretical physicist, he wondered how gravity came to exist.
 He wrote about it in his book “The Grand Design,” co-authored with Leonard Mlodinow, an American physicist.5

 “Because there is a law such as gravity, the universe can and will create itself from nothing.
-Spontaneous creation is the reason there is something rather than nothing, why the universe exists, why we exist.”— Stephen Hawking
+Spontaneous creation is the reason there is something rather than nothing, why the universe exists, why we exist.”

 Note that Hawking did not deny the existence of God.
-The way I see it, he simply was saying that gravity is responsible for the creation of the universe.
+The way I see it, he merely was saying that gravity is responsible for the creation of the universe.
 When considering everything discussed, that makes the most sense.

 There is a lot to be considered to understand our existence.
-Studying the physical laws of the universe only begins to help us visualize obscure details of the unknown.
-Philosophical theology carries us a step further.
+Studying the physical laws of the universe only helps us begin to visualize obscure details of the unknown.

 © 2015 Glenn Stok